Seattle Bucket List: 75 Things to Do in the Emerald City

 A visit to the Theo chocolate factory makes a great Seattle trip itinerary addition.

 And most importantly the chocolate is quite delicious.
-So, make sure you grab some chocolate at the flagship store after your tour or just stop by and pick up a tasty souvenir from Seattle.
+So, make sure you grab some chocolate at the flagship store after your tasting experience or just stop by and pick up a tasty souvenir from Seattle.
+Theo also offers varieties that are vegan-friendly.

 74. Starbucks Reserve Roastery